-ROC-NH, a program of the New Hampshire Community Loan Fund, is coordinating the project, with contributions and pro bono work from Atty.
+ROC-NH, a program of the New Hampshire Community Loan Fund, coordinated the project, with contributions and pro bono work from Atty.
 Elijah Emerson of Primmer, Piper, Eggleston & Cramer, and Vermont Law School’s Energy Clinic.

-The project has also been supported by Lebanon City Counselors Clifton Below and Karen Liot Hill and Energy and Facilities Manager Tad Montgomery, as well as by the NH Sustainable Energy Association and Liberty Utilities.
+The project was supported by Lebanon City Counselors Clifton Below and Karen Liot Hill and Energy and Facilities Manager Tad Montgomery, as well as by the NH Sustainable Energy Association and Liberty Utilities.

 “The exciting part of this project is creating a model not just for New Hampshire resident-owned communities, but for ROCs across the country,” said Christa Shute, Vermont Law School’s Energy Fellow for Climate Justice.
 “The VLS Energy Clinic looks forward to seeing Mascoma Meadows into production and finding the next ROC to benefit from community-owned solar.”